vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

-The most important thing here is the `_dispatcher` object, which takes care of enqueue our commands (in this case, in memory), triggers the command handlers, which interacts with our domain, through the Aggregates, and then, publish our domain events triggered from Aggregates and Entities in order publish them in our Message Broker.
-No worries if it sounds a kind of complicated, let's check every step.
+The most important thing here is the `_dispatcher` object, which takes care of queuing our commands (in this case, in memory), triggers the command handlers, which interacts with our domain, through the Aggregates, and then, publish our domain events triggered from Aggregates and Entities in order to publish them in our Message Broker.
+No worries if it sounds kind of complicated, let's check every step.

 * **Command Handlers**